ShivamSarodia/ShivyC/README.md

 ShivyC is a rewrite from scratch of my older attempt at a C compiler, [ShivC](https://github.com/ShivamSarodia/ShivC), with much more emphasis on feature completeness and code quality.
 See the ShivC README for more details on the target improvements.

 ## Running
-Requires Python 3 and NASM; tested on NASM 2.11.08.
+Requires Python 3 and the GNU binutils for assembling and linking.
 Run `./shivyc.py` for usage info.
 To run the tests:
 ```
 python3 -m unittest discover
 ```